bterwijn/sorted_vector/README.md

 # sorted_vector
 C++ vector that can be accessed as a normal vector and in sorted order.
 Stores all data both in a std::vector and std::set and keeps the std::set in sync when the vector is manipulated.
+As a result the time complexity of push_back/update/insert/erase/pop_back operations is now at least O(log n).

 To preserve the invariance all iterators are const_iterators only.
-The operator[] function now only gives constant references.
-Write to a specific index using member function:
+The [] operator now only gives constant references.
+Instead write to a specific index using member function:
 ```c++
 void update(int index,const T& value)